DMcolmi/fabrick/README.md

 # fabrick
-exercise for Fabric by Davide Maria Colmi
+exercise for Fabrick by Davide Maria Colmi

 Controller REST: